Jonbroad15/vernaml/README.md

 [RNAMigos](https://github.com/cgoliver/RNAmigos)

 # 1. Data Preparation
 The training data for VernaML consists of netowrkx graphs which are sliced into portions containing RNA interfaces and their respective complement counterparts.
+Graphs are Augmented Base Pairing Networks.
+Here is an example of one overlayed on a PDB structure.
+Backbones are in white, canonical Watson-Crick bonds are in green and non-canonical bonds are in red.

 ![RNA motif binding to CMC ligand](images/1et4.png)